Adam-zv/LFT/README.md

 # LFT - LeFort - Portfolio Management

-LFT is a Windows desktop application for portfolio analysis, risk diagnostics, optimization, projection and walk-forward backtesting.
+LFT is a  application for portfolio analysis, risk diagnostics, optimization, projection and walk-forward backtesting.
 It is an educational decision-support tool: it reads portfolios and market data, but never sends an order to a broker.